 Exercise caution and common sense in the use of bunked beds or lofted beds.
 Students who choose to bunk their beds or use lofts do so at their own risk.
 For safety reasons, students are not permitted to build their own lofts; the only lofts permitted in the residence halls are those available through the University-approved vendor.
+Students in Witten'Burbs units are not permitted to build homemade bed or loft structures.
 Altering facilities or adding to a facility will result in charges to all assigned occupants.
 Students are not permitted to remove University-issued furniture.
-If Student's bring in their own furniture, the furniture must meet all University safety considerations and the University has the right to require removal.
+If a Student bring in their own furniture, the furniture must meet all University safety considerations and the University has the right to require removal.